antononcube/Raku-Graph/README-work.md

   - Meaning it is for directed graphs.
   - Undirected graphs are represented as directed graphs.
     - I.e. with twice as many edges than necessary.
-  - The current graph representation is with hash-of-hashes, (`adjacency-list`), that keeps from-to-weight relationships.
+  - The current graph representation is with hash-of-hashes, (`adjacency-map`), that keeps from-to-weight relationships.
-    - For example, `$g.adjacency-list<1><2>` gives the weight of the edge connecting vertex "1" to vertex "2".
+    - For example, `$g.adjacency-map<1><2>` gives the weight of the edge connecting vertex "1" to vertex "2".
   - The vertexes are only strings.
     - Not a "hard" design decision.
     - More general vertexes can be imitated (in the future) with vertex tags.